CTUAvastLab/Mill.jl/docs/src/manual/nodes.md

 Three instances of the [`BagNode`](@ref) are represented by red subtrees are first mapped with instance model `im`, aggregated (aggregation operator here is a concatenation of two different operators ``a_1`` and ``a_2``), and the results of aggregation are transformed with bag model `bm`.

 !!! ukn "Musk example"
-    Another handy feature of `Mill` models is that they are completely differentiable and therefore fit in the [`Flux.jl`](https://fluxml.ai) framework.
+    Another handy feature of [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl) models is that they are completely differentiable and therefore fit in the [`Flux.jl`](https://fluxml.ai) framework.
     Nodes for processing arrays and bags are sufficient to solve the classical [Musk](@ref) problem.

 ## [`ProductNode`](@ref)s and [`ProductModel`](@ref)s